teresa-wolfiivp/notes/README.md

 # 2023-12-24
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems are prone to errors and hard to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember that code is read far more often than it is written, so prioritize clarity and understandability.
 And finally, embrace modular design and reuse of code components to enhance efficiency and reduce redundancy."

+# 2023-12-25
+- Today's programming wisdom is to embrace the principle of "write clear and concise code."
+Always aim for readability and understandability, as代码 is read more often than it is written.
+Use meaningful variable names, comments, and documentation to enhance clarity.
+Remember that simplicity is key; avoid unnecessary complexity and strive for modular, reusable code.
+Lastly, practice defensive programming by anticipating and handling potential errors and edge cases.
+Continuous improvement and learning are also crucial in programming, so keep honing your skills and staying updated with best practices and new technologies.